malaybaku/VMagicMirrorManual/en_about_settings.md

 In default the gamepad feature is available, but if you do not use it, and the VMagicMirror performance is not good on your machine, then check off `Enable Input Capture` on the top of `Gamepad` menu.

 ## 3.4.
-Light
+Effects

-In `Light` tab you can set the light, shadow and bloom settings.
+`Effects` tab supports light, shadow, bloom and wind settings.

 Light and shadow has separated orientations, so you can set the light orientation simply for the avatar's looking, while adjust shadow orientation to show it on the back of the avatar.